 Action 16.
 Modify policies and procedures to improve prescribing practices and encourage education and training of medical, dental and other health professionals on proper prescribing protocols and evidence-based guidelines.

 Action 17.
-Convene a committee that includes professional societies representing prescribers and dispensers to help ensure adoption and enforce evidence-based guidelines and practices for opioid prescribing to reduce diversion and abuse of prescription drugs.
+Convene a committee that includes professional societies representing prescribers and dispensers to help ensure adoption and enforce evidence-based guidelines and practices for the prescribing of opioids and benzodiazepines to reduce diversion and abuse of prescription drugs.